Erin’s Recipe Rundown

 step by step photos of how to make gluten-free pizza crust

-• With the mixer running on low, slowly add the yeast mixture and olive oil to the dry ingredients.
+• Wet Ingredients: With the mixer running on low, slowly pour in the yeast mixture followed by the olive oil.
+Then mix on medium-high speed for about 5 minutes.

 gluten free pizza dough mixed together and rising in bowl